R3l4t1v1ty/R3l4t1v1ty/README.md

-Maybe one day i will know enough to call myself game dev!
+Maybe one day i will know enough to call myself a game dev!

 Became very good at solving problems because I hate them.